verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ### Deploy to Verrazzano
 The following steps assume that you have a Kubernetes cluster and that [Verrazzano]({{< relref "/quickstart.md#install-verrazzano" >}}) is already installed in that cluster.

-If you haven't already done so, edit and run the `create_k8s_secrets.sh` to generate the Kubernetes secrets.
+If you haven't already done so, edit and run the `create_k8s_secrets.sh` script to generate the Kubernetes secrets.
 WDT does not discover passwords from your existing domain.
 Before running the create secrets script, you will need to edit `create_k8s_secrets.sh` to set the passwords for the WebLogic Server domain and the data source.
 In this domain, there are only two passwords that you need to enter: administrator credentials (like `weblogic/welcome1`) and the